Services

 History

 Prior to the 1986 Tax Act, there existed a concept called component depreciation.
-Component depreciation permitted a taxpayer to allocate the cost of real property among its various components and assign useful lives to each component and depreciate each component based on its useful life.
+Component depreciation permits a taxpayer to allocate the cost of real property among its various components and assign useful lives to each component, and depreciate each component based on its useful life.
 Back in 1986 buildings were depreciated over 19 years.
-The 1986 Tax Act re-vamped the way taxpayers depreciate their assets.
-It created the MACRS System for depreciation and did away with component depreciation.
-Under MACRS, each type of asset is assigned to a class and the class dictates the life to be used for depreciation purposes.
-Under the MACRS System, residential buildings were assigned a class life of 27.5 years and commercial buildings 31.5 years, until 1993.
+The 1986 Tax Act re-vamped the way taxpayers depreciate their assets by introducing the MACRS System for depreciation and did away with component depreciation.
+Under MACRS, each type of asset is assigned to a class, and the class dictates the life to be used for depreciation purposes.
+Under the MACRS System, residential buildings now have an assigned a class life of 27.5 years and commercial buildings a 39-year class life.
+The Hospital Corporation of America (HCA) v.
+Commissioner tax court ruling of 1997 further paved the way for cost segregation and set the precedent for what it is today.

-In 1993, the Internal Revenue Service (IRS) changed the class life for commercial buildings from 31.5 years to 39 years.
-As a result of these changes in the tax law, a real property owner could only allocate the purchase price between land and building and not to other improvements to their property.
-Anchin, Block & Anchin has been at the forefront of cost segregation studies.
-We have performed hundreds of studies valued in excess of $1.5 billion throughout the United States, resulting in $10’s of millions of savings to our clients.
+Anchin has been at the forefront of cost segregation studies since the landmark HCA ruling.
+We have performed hundreds of studies valued in excess of $2.5 billion throughout the United States, resulting in $10’s of millions of savings to our clients.

 Contact Us